 7 Ways to Score Amazon Prime Membership Deals

-1. Sign Up for a Prime Student Subscription
+1. Sign Up for a Prime Student Membership

 The folks over at Amazon understand that money's tight when you're a college student.
 So they have two special incentives students can take advantage of: